 Role of pathologists

-She said pathologists had made an important contribution in this respect and had shown that from the first wave, there were three main phenotypes: with prevalent Alveolar Injury (AI); with prevalent Vascular Injury (VI); and with both (mixed type).
+Pathologists, she said, had made an important contribution in this respect and had shown that from the first wave, there were three main phenotypes: with prevalent Alveolar Injury (AI); with prevalent Vascular Injury (VI); and with both (mixed type).

-During the second wave, the most significant difference was higher frequency of fungal infection, and in particular aspergillus, she said.
-“In terms of the important contribution of pathology, and the impact on clinical management, it had delivered clear-cut evidence of different injuries: e. g. vascular lesions.
-This has increased awareness about some therapeutic strategies (thromboprophylaxis),” said Professor Calabrese.

-There had been identification of different pathological phenotypes in patients with severe disease and that had led to the development of mathematic algorithms to predict different phenotypes.
+During this, the most significant difference was a higher frequency of fungal infection, and in particular aspergillus, Calabrese explained.
+‘In terms of the important contribution of pathology, and the impact on clinical management, it had delivered clear-cut evidence of different injuries: e. g. vascular lesions.
+This has increased awareness about some therapeutic strategies (thromboprophylaxis).’
+There had been identification of different pathological phenotypes in patients with severe disease and this led to the development of mathematic algorithms to predict different phenotypes.

-There were also extensive tissue analyses from full autopsies, and that increased a broader understanding of the causes of death as not all patients died due to severe Covid-19 pneumonia.
-“With more superimposed infections - in particular fungal infections (CAPA) - that helped enable the development of diagnostic procedure for a more sensitive detection of proven CAPA,” added Dr Calabrese.
+There were also extensive tissue analyses from full autopsies, which increased a broader understanding of causes of death, because not all patients died due to severe Covid-19 pneumonia.
+‘With more superimposed infections – particularly fungal infections (CAPA) – this helped to enable the development of a diagnostic procedure for a more sensitive detection of proven CAPA,’ she added.

 Professor Paul Hofman from the Laboratory of Clinical and Experimental Pathology at the Louis Pasteur Hospital in Nice, France, is Full Professor, Head of Human Biobank Unit at the University of Nice and of the FHU OncoAge.
-He obtained an MD at the University of Nice Sophia Antipolis and a PhD at the University of Montpellier and has published more than 500 articles in peer-reviewed journals.
+He obtained an MD at the University of Nice Sophia Antipolis and PhD at the University of Montpellier and has published more than 500 articles in peer-reviewed journals.